What Does a Chatbot Actually Cost in 2026?

 - Monthly costs drop to just the platform subscription after the initial build

+Compare options in our chatbot pricing comparison to understand how different platforms stack up on value.
 If you are considering an agency, ask whether they build on an existing platform or custom code.
 Platform-based agencies typically deliver faster, cheaper, and with lower ongoing costs because you are not paying for infrastructure maintenance.

 DIY vs Agency Decision Framework